 By Subrupt EditorialPublished Reviewed

 The business intelligence market splits cleanly by user role.
-Enterprise analysts produce dashboards on Tableau Creator, Power BI Premium, or Looker.
+Analysts produce dashboards on Tableau Creator, Power BI Premium, or Looker.
 Executives and operators consume dashboards on Tableau Viewer or Power BI Pro.
-Embedded analytics for SaaS apps belongs on Looker Embed or Sigma Computing (covered separately on our embedded-analytics page).
+Embedded analytics for SaaS apps belongs on Looker Embed or Sigma Computing.

 Tableau owns the analyst-led visual-exploration niche.
 Power BI owns the Microsoft-bundled office-consumer niche.
-Looker owns the model-first governance niche.
+Looker owns the model-first governance niche where every metric is defined once in code and version-controlled.
+Qlik Sense owns associative-engine pattern discovery for fraud, healthcare, and supply-chain analytics.
+Mode and Metabase compete for SQL-fluent and SMB teams respectively.

-Pick by analyst-to-consumer ratio plus stack.
+Quick map by stack.
 Microsoft-native shop with M365 already paid: Power BI.
-Salesforce-native plus existing Tableau Cloud: stay.
+Salesforce-native plus existing Tableau Cloud and Pulse rollout: stay.
 Google Cloud customer plus LookML governance need: Looker.
-Associative-discovery analytics requirements: Qlik Sense.
-Modern data stack plus dbt + Snowflake plus AI-driven ad-hoc: Mode.
+Associative-discovery analytics for fraud or healthcare: Qlik Sense.
+Modern data stack plus dbt plus Snowflake plus AI-driven exploration: Mode.
 SMB plus self-host plus zero budget: Metabase OSS.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.